 Prospective students should ensure that they meet the eligibility criteria for registration, such as English language proficiency in the program for which this transfer process is being applied.

 Sheridan field placement agencies may require a police record check for criminal offences, a vulnerable sector check and/or a current acceptable record of immunization.
 Students will be required to provide this documentation directly to their field placement prior to the start of the placement and at their own expense.
 Students who cannot meet these requirements may have limited field placement opportunities.

-Sheridan is pleased to provide an Entrance Scholarship in the amount of $1,500 to select applicants in this degree program.
+Sheridan is pleased to provide an Entrance Scholarship to select applicants in this degree program.
 View Sheridan Degree Entrance Scholarship details for eligibility criteria and more.

 Sheridan has been granted a consent by the Ministry of Training, Colleges and Universities to offer this degree for a seven-year term starting June 12, 2015 and subject to renewal thereafter.
 Application to the Ministry for renewal of the consent is a prescribed and cyclical requirement for degree programs at all Ontario Colleges.
 Sheridan will ensure that all students admitted to the Honours Bachelor of Health Sciences (Kinesiology and Health Promotion) program during the period of consent will have the opportunity to complete the program within a reasonable time frame.
 Credentials earned during the period of consent remain valid, even if Ministry consent to offer the program is withdrawn in the future.
 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g. acceptable to potential employers, professional licensing bodies, or other educational institutions).

 Sheridan provides the skills employers are seeking.
 When you graduate from the Kinesiology and Health Promotion program, you’ll be qualified to take on a leadership role in a variety of sectors.

 Here are some areas in which you might work: